 We have no employees.
-Substantially, all of our operating functions and general and administrative support services are provided by employees of EPCO pursuant to the ASA.
-We, Enterprise Products Partners, Enterprise GP Holdings, TEPPCO and our respective general partners are among the parties to the ASA.
+Substantially all of Duncan Energy Partners' operating functions and general and administrative support services are provided by employees of EPCO pursuant to the ASA.
+We, Enterprise Products Partners, Enterprise GP Holdings, TEPPCO Partners, L.P. ("TEPPCO") and our respective general partners are among the parties to the ASA.